The Most Common Life Insurance Policy Exclusions

 - Require a specialized aviation rider to restore coverage

 A pilot with fewer flight hours is considered a higher risk than an experienced one.
-In 2026, underwriters are increasingly factoring in logged flight hours and license type when evaluating this exclusion.
+In 2026, underwriters are increasingly factoring in logged flight hours, license type, and aircraft category when evaluating this exclusion.

 Dangerous Hobbies & High-Risk Activities

-If you regularly participate in activities like skydiving, rock climbing, bungee jumping, scuba diving, motocross racing, or BASE jumping, your policy may exclude death resulting from these pursuits — or charge you significantly more to cover them.
+If you regularly participate in activities like skydiving, rock climbing, bungee jumping, scuba diving, motocross racing, or BASE jumping, your policy may exclude death resulting from these pursuits, or charge you significantly more to cover them.
+Current underwriting guidance shows that extreme sports participants can see 25% to 250% premium surcharges over standard rates.
+For example, a healthy 25-year-old woman who would pay about $273/year for $750,000 in coverage at preferred rates could pay around $526/year with a high-risk hobby disclosed.

 The key is full disclosure on your application.
-If you fail to disclose a dangerous hobby and later die as a result of it, the insurer can deny the claim — leaving your beneficiaries with nothing.
+Most insurers treat you as an "active participant" if you do a hazardous activity more than twice a year.
+If you fail to disclose a dangerous hobby and later die as a result of it, the insurer can deny the claim, leaving your beneficiaries with nothing.

 How Exclusions Vary by Policy Type